LiamMcAllisterGroup/cytools/docs/getting-started/linuxmacos.md

 - Almost any Linux distribution or any recent version of macOS (>=10.13).
 - Linux: A modern x86-64 processor with hardware virtualization enabled.
 Other architectures might work with emulation, but there could be problems.
-- macOS: Any modern Apple computer (with an Apple silicon processor; x86-64 support is in progress).
+- macOS: Any modern Apple computer (with an Apple silicon processor).
 - (optionally but highly recommended) A conda installation.
 [Miniforge](https://conda-forge.org/) is recommended.

 ## Installation instructions